elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240501.md

 ## Notes other ELISA boards

 - Technical Steering Committee (TSC) is considering development of a requirements database using the [BASIL](https://github.com/elisa-tech/BASIL)]tool, to provide a common set for reference by all working groups and to which all of us contribute.
+  - Beware similar sounding tool names.
+    - [Basil](https://github.com/elisa-tech/BASIL) is a Software Quality Management Tool that supports Software Specification analysis, testable requirements definition and coverage (originally created by Red Hat, now hosted under ELISA)
+    - [Bazel](https://bazel.build/) is a build system

+---
+# Space Grade Linux

+- Steve VanderLeest met with a group driving towards a Space Grade Linux on 30 Apr 2024, which was convened by Kate Stewart.
+The group is largely driven by US NASA.
+Steve offered the ELISA Aerospace Working Group as the host for this initiative, with the option to spin out the initiative as an independent project if and when warranted
+- Ivan Perez advocated for their participation in our working group due to the large overlap in interest and the benefit of wider engagement.
+Noted NASA guidelines for SW devlopment, such as  NPR7150.2, which have parallels to the civilian FAA guidelines, such as DO-178C.
+Ivan also noted a project called Space ROS (Space Robot Operating System) that seeks to have a space-graded version of the robotics framework ROS.
+Ivan is one of the maintainers and a member of the SC.
+These projects are complementary.
+Possible use-case to discuss in future is Space ROS built on Space Grade Linux.
+- Next steps are that the informal Space Grade Linux group will meet once more independently to decide whether to fold into our Aerospace Working Group.
+Regardless, we will invite them to join and present on their work.
+- Merlin Kooshmanian indicated European discussion and efforts (e.g., ESA) toward Linux in space have also started.
+At proof of concept stage now, mainly focused on hardware and whether Linux is compatible.

 ---